LIVE Math Scholarship: learn from stars

 Do you dream of unlocking your brain’s potential?
 Want to challenge yourself beyond your limits, coached by incredible people who have been-there-done-that themselves too?

 If you are in 6th and 7th grade and are eligible to receive free or reduced lunch in one of our focus cities, you can apply for a life-changing scholarship to LIVE math classes.

 Learn From Stars

-You'll learn from the largest team of star math coaches in history, who are brilliant at both math and performance.
+You'll learn from the largest in history, who are brilliant at both math and performance.
 They use our unique technology that makes live video teaching as engaging as Instagram Live, TikTok, YouTube, and Twitch.
 We've turned Zoom math class into this: